kasemka/minitalk/README.md

 ## minitalk

 Creating a communication program between the client and the server.
-The client sends text to the server, and the server prints it.
+The client sends the text to the server, and the server prints it.

 ### detailes